MYXORA · WELLNESS AI · CONCEPT 2026

 Mood tracking fails because nothing is at stake.

 Every mood app I audited was built around data.
 Log a feeling, get a chart.
-That model works fine if you're the kind of person who finds charts motivating.
+That model works if charts motivate you.
 Most people aren't, and nobody was building for them.

 01